Roasted Butternut Squash Soup

 If you want to shake up your usual routine and add some comfort in?
 THIS soup is for you.

-This Roasted Butternut Squash Soup might take a little extra time with the roasting, but it’s incredibly comforting, creamy, slightly sweet and utterly delicious.
+This easy Butternut Squash Soup recipe might take a little extra time with the roasting, but it’s incredibly comforting, creamy, slightly sweet and utterly delicious.
+It’s also naturally gluten-free.

 I’ll explain below how you can make this truly vegetarian if that’s what you’re in the market for today, too!